pdh11/cotton/cotton-usb-host/README.md

 Library documentation is [on
 docs.rs](https://docs.rs/cotton-usb-host/latest/cotton_usb-host/).

-## Known issues

- - If two new devices are connected at the same time (to the same hub or different ones), the second connection event might be lost.
-   (Specifically, if the second device enters the Connected state while the first is still in the Resetting state -- which lasts for 10ms.)

 ## Using cotton-usb-host with a Raspberry&nbsp;Pi Pico

 This crate supports USB host mode _only_, and not USB device mode.
 So